meerk40t/Silence/src/core/README.md

 Core modules are largely tools and classes that define Meerk40t specific ecosystem requirements within the kernel.

-* Bind/Alias controls the Bind and Alias routines within the kernel-console and their loading and saving.

 * Elements is shape, path, image, and path-text interactions.
 * Laser Operations are broad laser operations like `Engrave`, `Cut`, `Raster`, and `Image`.
 These operations combined with Elements become `Cutcode` which is used by the devices to control the operations.
 * Cutcode is a hybrid datatype of shapes combined with lasersettings of speeds, power, and other laser specific settings.